- Trip Leaders

 Nordic Backcountry Skiing

-Waivers & FormsACC National has informed the Sections that there is a new ACC waiver (‘release agreement’) to be used for all ACC trips/events – effective April 2013.
-The new waiver is a single-participant release agreement for each trip/event.
-(Each participant prints, completes & signs a copy of the waiver and submits it to the trip/event leader.)
+Waivers & FormsACC National has informed the Sections that there is a new ACC waiver (‘release agreement’) to be used for all ACC trips/events – effective April 2014.
+The new waiver is a multi-participant release agreement for each trip/event.
 ACC National has noted that “a waiver must be signed for each and every activity.
 ACC National is working towards a single, annual waiver to be signed once on membership sign-up but, as all activities are unique, members have to sign the new waivers for now.
 ACC National is close to implementing a “single-signed” climbing gym release agreement as most sections do have recurring climbing gym nights.
-ACC National is also working towards a multi-participant waiver.”
 Trip participants must print a copy of the waiver before a trip, complete and sign, and bring the waiver with them to the trip meeting point and give to the trip leader.
-Click here to download a copy of the waiver in English, et la version française ici.
 Please Note: Trip leaders will not maintain an inventory of blank trip waivers.
 Signed trip waivers (original document) should be given to the Trip/Event Coordinator at the start of the trip/event.
 Trip coordinators will forward the waivers to the Hiking Coordinator, the Climbing Coordinator, the Mountaineering Coordinator, the Training Coordinator or the Section Chair.
 ACC Ottawa needs to keep the waivers on file for several years (legal stuff).
-The trip waiver guidelines and the trip waiver is available on the ACC National website.
+The trip waiver guidelines and the trip waiver are available on the ACC National website.

 In the event of an accident on any Ottawa Section-sanctioned activity, it is essential that the incident be documented and reported – to the Ottawa Section Chair and to the ACC National Office.
 In the event of a serious incident, it is recommended that the Section Chair be notified as soon as possible who, in turn, is requested to notify the ACC Executive Director as soon as possible (preferably within 24 hours).
 Incident reporting forms include: the Field Accident Report – to record information to be passed to medical professionals; and the Incident Report Form – to report the incident to ACC National.
 Incident reporting guidelines and forms are available in the ACC National website.
 It is recommended that trip leaders carry a copy of these documents.
 Further information and guidance on ACC liability insurance, waivers and incident management reporting can be found in the ACC Ottawa, Trip Leader Manual